MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 The remainder of this tutorial step demonstrates quoting rules in Azure CLI commands, and uses the resource group created in [Prepare your environment for the Azure CLI](./get-started-tutorial-1-prepare-environment.md).
 Substitute `<msdocs-tutorial-rg-00000000>` with the name of your resource group.

 Create an Azure storage account to use in this tutorial.
+This example assigns a random ID to the storage account name, but if you want to use a different name, see [Storage account overview](/azure/storage/common/storage-account-overview#storage-account-name) for storage account name rules.

 This next script example demonstrates environment-specific syntax for the following:

 * Line continuation
 * Variable usage